anionDev/Adame/Adame/Other/Reference/ReferenceContent/Articles/Usage.md

 Caution:

 - The commands are not intended to be executed in an unattended script since it is recommended to enable gpg-signing which contains the user-interaction of the pinentry-dialog.
-- Adame requires elevated privileges for executing commands like snort or docker-compose.
+- Adame requires elevated privileges for executing commands like snort or docker.

 ## Commands